Prosecutor: Proud Boys attacked 'heart' of democracy on 1/6

-WASHINGTON (AP) — Former Proud Boys leader Enrique Tarrio and four lieutenants charged with seditious conspiracy in the Capitol attack "took aim at the heart of our democracy" on Jan.
-6, 2021, a federal prosecutor told jurors on Thursday as their high-profile trial opened in Washington.
+WASHINGTON (AP) — Former Proud Boys leader Enrique Tarrio and four lieutenants led a coordinated attack on "the heart of our democracy" in a desperate attempt to keep Donald Trump in the White House, a federal prosecutor said Thursday at the start of their seditious conspiracy trial.

-Jurors began hearing attorneys' opening statements more than two years after members of the far-right extremist group joined a pro-Donald Trump mob in attacking the Capitol.
+Jurors began hearing attorneys' opening statements for the trial more than two years after members of the far-right extremist group joined a pro-Trump mob in storming the U.S. Capitol on Jan.
+6, 2021.

-Assistant U.S. Attorney Jason McCullough said the Proud Boys knew that the prospects of a second term in office for Trump were quickly fading as Jan.
+Assistant U.S. Attorney Jason McCullough said the Proud Boys knew that Trump's hopes for a second term in office were quickly fading as Jan.
 6 approached.
-So the group leaders assembled a “fighting force” to stop the transfer of power to Joe Biden, McCullough said.
+So the group leaders assembled a “fighting force” to stop the transfer of presidential power to Joe Biden, McCullough said.
 Tarrio saw a Biden presidency as a “threat to the Proud Boys’ existence," the prosecutor said.

+McCullough showed jurors a video clip of Trump infamously telling the Proud Boys to “stand back and stand by” during his first presidential debate with Biden in 2020, a moment that led to an explosion of interest in the group.

-"These men did not stand back.
+“These men did not stand back.
 They did not stand by.
-Instead, they mobilized," McCullough told jurors, invoking the words of Trump when he infamously told the Proud Boys to "stand back and stand by" during a 2020 presidential debate with Biden.
+Instead, they mobilized,” the prosecutor said.

+Proud Boys leaders recruited new members “to help them achieve their goals,” McCullough said.
+On Jan.
+6, they gathered at a pre-arranged spot and began to advance on the Capitol before Trump finished his speech.

 The trial comes on the heels of the seditious conspiracy convictions of two leaders of the Oath Keepers, another far-right extremist group.
-Several other Oath Keepers members were charged with plotting to stop the peaceful transfer of presidential power from Trump, a Republican, to Biden, a Democrat.
+Oath Keepers leader Stewart Rhodes and Florida chapter leader Kelly Meggs were convicted of conspiring to block the transfer of presidential power from Trump, a Republican, to Biden, a Democrat.
+Three other Oath Keepers were acquitted of the charge.
+They were, however, convicted of other serious charges.

 The case against Tarrio and his four associates is one of the most consequential to emerge from the Jan.
 6 riot at the Capitol.
 The trial will provide an in-depth look at a group that has become an influential force in mainstream Republican politics.